beezwax/fmrest-ruby/README.md

 If you're looking for a Ruby client for the legacy XML/Custom Web Publishing API try the fabulous [ginjo-rfm gem](https://github.com/ginjo/rfm) instead.

+fmrest-ruby does not currently implement the full spec of FileMaker Data API.

 ## Installation

 Add this line to your Gemfile: